chaossocial/meta/terms.md

     Telefon: 06201/
     E-Mail: contact ÄTT chaos.social (ersetze --ÄTT-- durch @!)

+chaos.social e.V. is registered in Mannheim as VR 703596.

 ## 8. Supervisory authority

 You have, in any case, the right to lodge a complaint with the data protection authority as a supervisory authority.